Table of Contents

 Steve and I visited Arches on our Southwest Road trip and originally only planned one day for the park.
-After getting there around 11 AM, spending a few hours stopping at every pull-off along the road, walking around the rock formations, taking hundreds of photos and generally in awe of our surroundings, we knew we needed to spend more time in the park.
+After getting there around 11 AM, spending a few hours stopping at every pull-off along the road, walking around the rock formations, taking hundreds of photos, and generally in awe of our surroundings, we knew we needed to spend more time in the park.

 That first day we were not dressed properly.
 We always seem to get into situations where we’re wearing the wrong shoes or just didn’t look into the weather before venturing out.
 And while we were fine walking around in jeans, we didn’t bring water, and the hike to the Delicate Arch was pretty long.
-It was that perfect/annoying weather where it’s cool and breezy but the sun burns you without feeling it.
+It was that perfect/annoying weather where it’s cool and breezy, but the sun burns you without feeling it.
 So we were super red that night and needed to lather on the aloe.

 Hikes we Did

 Day 1: Delicate Arch.
 That’s the most famous image from Arches by far.
-We knew we needed to visit as this is the icon for the park.
+We knew we needed to visit as this is the icon of the park.
 It’s not that difficult of a hike, maybe 3 miles round trip, but parts of it can be a little strenuous, like uphill or on slanted paths.
-If you do even the smallest amount of physical activity you’ll be completely fine.
+If you do even the smallest amount of physical activity, you’ll be completely fine.
 This is a very well-traveled route.
 We didn’t have to look at a map or even look for trail markings.
 We just needed to follow the people in front of us.
-At times the trail was pretty crowded and the Arch itself was surrounded by people.
+At times the trail was pretty crowded, and the Arch itself was surrounded by people.
 It was really difficult to get photos without anyone in the shot.